|Board||Henry CF Bowring|

 Worked in the City for 10 years, latterly with Nomura.
 In 1995, together with other family members, he established Bispham Green Brewery Co.
 He now runs a select group of individual hotels, pubs and restaurants in the North West of England.
 Other business interests include a 1600 acre mixed farming enterprise, and a self-catering holiday cottage business in Cumbria.

 As well as Chairman of the Trustees of Lakeland Arts, he was Vice Chairman of Governors at Compton Verney Art Gallery in Warwickshire, a trustee of the John Moores Painting Prize and a member of the council of Grizedale Arts.

-During his career Anthony has dealt with Crime, Magistrates’ courts work, Matrimonial, Chancery, High and County Court litigation, public companies and their leasehold properties.
+During his career Tony has dealt with Crime, Magistrates’ courts work, Matrimonial, Chancery, High and County Court litigation, public companies and their leasehold properties.
 He now undertakes conveyancing including agricultural transactions but the majority of his time is spent on tax planning, Will drafting and the administration of estates and trusts.
 He is also a trustee of several clients’ trusts with extensive assets.

-He was elected to the Private Client Executive Committee of the Law Society in 2003 and Chairman of the subcommittee which recently published the book “Charities as Beneficiaries”.
+Tony was elected to the Private Client Executive Committee of the Law Society in 2003 and Chairman of the subcommittee which recently published the book “Charities as Beneficiaries”.

 His interests are country pursuits, gardens, antiques and art and woodland planting and conservation.